 Genevieve DoyleMemberDecember 30, 2018 at 11:03 pmPost count: 4

-- This reply was modified 1 year, 5 months ago by Anthony Venn-Brown.
+- This reply was modified 2 years, 8 months ago by Anthony Venn-Brown OAM.

 Thanks Phoenix!
 I have many gay friends (I’m trans and gay and intersex) and a gay couple helped me a lot when I first came out.
 These men did not understand being trans, but they certainly understood coming out!
 I think we have a commonality of experience as gender non-conforming individuals, and we should seize upon that commonality and unite as a political force.
 We’re here, and we are not deviates, we are another way to be human!Genevieve DoyleMemberDecember 30, 2018 at 11:32 pmPost count: 4

 Anthony I totally agree with your commentary about terms like ‘the gay lifestyle’.
 As my wife and I like to joke whilst pushing the shopping trolley ‘living the gay agenda’!
 What bothers me is the non-scientific mentality we have to deal with – it’s quite clear in science that there is a spectrum of physical sexuality and brain sexuality.
 So why do viewpoints that are not backed by science get a run?
 Our society denies objective reality, go ahead and make-up stuff, everyone’s viewpoint is valid, no matter how uneducated!